phalcon-kit/docs/docs/core/router.md

 ### Localized MVC Routes

-In addition to the standard default routes, Zemit also provides localized MVC routes.
+In addition to the standard default routes, Phalcon Kit also provides localized MVC routes.
 These routes incorporate localization settings, allowing for the dynamic inclusion of locale information in the URL structure.
 This feature is particularly useful for applications catering to a multi-lingual audience.

 #### Handling Locale in Routes

-- Zemit's routing system intelligently loops through the allowed locales to create localized versions of the default routes.
+- Phalcon Kit's routing system intelligently loops through the allowed locales to create localized versions of the default routes.
 - The `:locale` placeholder in these routes is actually a regular expression pattern ( e.g., `{locale:(en|en_CA|fr|fr_CA)}`), which includes all allowed locales defined in the application's configuration.